• Free Shipping

 1. Gradual Alone-Time Training

-For added support, consider adding iKarmel’s Dog Calming Treats to your dog's routine.
-Formulated with natural ingredients like chamomile and valerian root, these calming chews help ease nervous behaviors.
+Support their progress with natural aids like iKarmel’s Dog Calming Treats.
+Made with calming ingredients such as chamomile and valerian root, these calming chews help ease nervous behaviours.

 2. Create a Calm Pre-Departure Routine